jluttine/nixos-configuration/README.md

 ```

 NOTE: If you are installing from an existing NixOS installation, umask for root
 account may cause incorrect permissions for `/mnt/etc`.
 Check those.
+This issue
+has been fixed in recent NixOS.

+**NOTE: If you are using LUKS inside LVM, you need to manually modify the
+hardware configuration file `/mnt/etc/nixos/hardware-configuration.nix`.
+By
+default, LVM is loaded after LUKS, so for those LUKS devices that are inside
+LVM, you must set `preLVM = false`.**

 ### Installing